Tyneside flat: Legal issues

 The legal status of a Tyneside flat, and the responsibilities between their landlords, is complicated by their interdependency.
 The upper flat shelters the lower flat, the lower flat supports the upper flat.
 This has led to specific legal schemes, known as Tyneside flat, criss-cross, or crossover lease arrangements.

 Under a Tyneside flat scheme, each flat tenant, even if holding the freehold of their own flat, is made the landlord (and thus reciprocally the tenant) of the other.
-This allows the responsibilities to be enforced legally, without requiring the existence of an external landlord or management committee over the whole building.
+This allows the responsibilities to be enforced legally, without requiring the existence of an external landlord or management committee or homeowner association over the whole building.

 In the South Tyneside area, leases of this type are less common due to the history of the flats, which were often owned by large employers or by the same family, who lived in one and rented out the other.
 This means that the tenure arrangement can vary from one flat to the next, with some being freehold and others leasehold.